ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.backitup/README.md

     - Pushover
     - Email

-## 5. Restore:
+## 4. Restore:

-As of version 0.30, backitup has a restore function.
-It is currently possible to restore the total backup, the minimal backup, as well as mysql and redis either from the local path, from the Dropbox, via FTP or from the NAS.
+It is currently possible to restore the minimal backup, as well as mysql and redis either from the local path, from the Dropbox, GoogleDrive, via FTP or from the NAS.

 Currently the restore is still in beta.